sbd-community/handbook/docs/resources/cryptography/cryptography-under-cra.md

 ## 4. What this means for CRA product classes

-The CRA splits products into four risk tiers (Default, Important Class I, Important Class II, and Critical), which in turn determine the expected conformity assessment route.
+The CRA splits products into four risk tiers (Default, Important Class I, Important Class II, and Critical), which in turn determine the expected conformity assessment route ([EC FAQ 3.1–3.4, 6.1–6.3][ec_faq]).
 Cryptography interacts with these tiers in two important ways:

 - **Default-category products** can usually follow a self-assessment route (**Module A**) if they use standard, ACM-aligned cryptographic libraries and follow the horizontal CRA standards.
 - **Important and Critical products** are more likely to face third-party evaluation and formal testing, where any deviation from ACM recommendations or harmonised standards will attract scrutiny.